 If you’re worried about introducing your pup to too much stimulation, then the BOSS might be the way to go.
-This collar features some excellent features that allow you to customize it to fit your situation.
+This collar offers some excellent features that allow you to customize it to fit your situation.

 This includes a setting system with intensities varying from 1 to 100 and an additional boost stimulus.
 You can think of the “boost” as something like tapping your dog on the shoulder.
 It’s just a small vibration which is meant to help get their attention a little better.

 The collar also features removable contact points in different sizes, allowing you to choose the most appropriate size for your dog.
 While the range of this collar is half of our first pick, this one does offer a lot more in the way of customization, so if you don’t really require a 2 mile range, then this might be a better pick for you.

 This company also prides themselves on making some of the most humane shock collars on the market.
 This is because they use a more “blunt” feeling than the sharp stimulation of traditional collars.
 Using this method is less stressful for your dog, but it still gets the point across, and that makes this the best shock collars for Pitbulls where a gentle reminder is all that’s needed, rather than stronger and more aggressive force.

 If your dog is particularly difficult to control, then this collar will allow you to scale up until you find a setting that makes an impact.
 However, the shock for this device can be quite strong, so be sure to start low!
 When used properly your dog should not fear the training collar.
 Shock collar training is not meant to be painful, and you should be careful not to put too much stress on your dog.